|Distance||432 miles (697 km)|

-Travel by train between Brussels, Belgium and Milan, Italy is: Partially open.
+Travel between Brussels, Belgium and Milan, Italy by train is: Partially open.

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Belgium
+International entry status: Entry is partially open for citizens and permanent residents of Belgium

-Entry into Belgium is allowed for: Entry is fully open for citizens and permanent residents of Italy
+International entry is allowed for: Entry is partially open for citizens and permanent residents of Italy

 The government of Belgium has imposed these measures to reduce the spread of COVID-19: